jdjuan/angular-bootcamp/README.md

 This course covers all the core concepts and technical knowledge required to build professional Angular applications.
 This boot camp includes an introduction to SPA, TypeScript, project setup, architecture, events, data binding, services, remote calls, observables, routing, modules among others.

 After taking this course you will understand how to use Angular effectively by building a real world example.
-We will go through several hands-on exercises where you will grasp the main concepts of building a robust web application.Y
+We will go through several hands-on exercises where you will grasp the main concepts of building a robust web application.

-## 2. Assistance Limit

-In order to ensure the quality of the learning process the course is limited to **13 people.**

-## 3. Selection Filter
+## 2. Selection Filter

 The candidates will be **interviewed** in order to validate their knowledge prior the boot camp.
 The following topics will be assessed: